Divi Review: 10 Reasons Why I Use Divi and Think It’s Worth the Money

 By Divi Dude

-On a website called “DiviDude” which is named after Elegant Theme’s signature product Divi, you probably already know the answer to this Divi review question: “Is Divi by Elegant Themes Worth the Money?”
+On a website called “DiviDude” which is named after Elegant Theme’s signature product Divi, you probably already know the answer to this Divi review question: “Is Divi Worth It?”
 The answer is a resounding — it depends.

 Instead of creating a review full of the features I like in Divi (which are apt to change at any moment with the number of times Divi is upgrading and adding advancements to its product), I instead focus on many of the big picture things I like.
 I also include some final thoughts at the end.

 Below are 10 Reasons of why I use Divi from Elegant Themes.
 This Divi WordPress theme review relates to Divi and the many updates it has added.

 01. Divi’s 37 Modules